Girls on Track

 Today's middle-school girls face many challenges and obstacles that can affect their emotional and physical well-being.
 The Girls on Track curriculum is designed to address these challenges by empowering them to make thoughtful and healthy decisions.

-Registration for the spring 2015 season IS NOW CLOSED.
+Registration for the fall 2015 season will open july 6.

 SIOUX FALLS PUBLIC AND PRIVATE SCHOOLS